CS5008Fall2025/c-practice-skakked/Report.md

    ```

 5. When you use `malloc`, where are you storing the information?
+> malloc allocates memory on the heap.
+The heap is a region of memory used for dynamic allocation during program runtime.

 6. Speaking about `malloc` and `calloc`, what is the difference between the two (you may need to research it!)?
+> malloc: Allocates a block of memory of specified size in bytes from the heap.
+> calloc: Allocates memory for an array of elements and initializes all bytes to zero.
+> malloc vs calloc - Key Differences
+   (1) Initialization: malloc returns uninitialized memory (contains garbage values), while calloc initializes all allocated memory to zero.
+   (2) Parameters: malloc takes one parameter (total size in bytes), while calloc takes two parameters (number of elements and size of each element).

 7. What are some common built in libraries used for C, list at least 3 and explain each one in your own words.
 Name a few (at least 3) functions in those libraries (hint: we used two of the most common ones in this assignment.
 There are many resources online that tell you functions in each library - you need to include at least 1 reference, but ideally for every library, you should have a reference to it)?
    - Example: stdlib.h - provides functions for general-purpose operations including